The Central Highlands is a robust region that sits at the heart of Queensland’s resources and agricultural sectors.

 The median house price in the Central Highlands in 2020 was about $280,000, compared to $160,000 in 2017.
 The median weekly rent for a four-bedroom house as at December 2020 was $390 and $240 for a two-bedroom unit.

 Health Services and Aged Care

-The Central Highlands boasts an established healthcare infrastructure with a comprehensive network of support services.
+The Central Highlands has an established healthcare infrastructure with a comprehensive network of support services.

 There are three public hospitals offering a full range of acute inpatient, accident and emergency, pharmacy, outpatient and urgent radiology services:

-Emerald – a 36 bed facility providing surgical, paediatric and maternity services, as well as an extensive range of allied health clinics.
+Emerald – a 36-bed facility providing surgical, paediatric and maternity services, as well as a range of allied health clinics.

-Blackwater – a 16 bed facility incorporating 4 aged care beds and community and allied health clinics.
+Blackwater – a 16-bed facility incorporating four aged care beds and community and allied health clinics.

-The region has 18 GPs across ten clinics, five dental clinics, seven pharmacies and many allied health professionals, including physiotherapists, speech therapists, social workers, psychologists, occupational therapists, and podiatrists.
-There is also a large variety of visiting specialists including psychiatrists, obstetricians, ophthalmologists and cardiologists.
+The region has 18 GPs across 10 clinics, including a $5.5 million GP Super Clinic.
+There are five dental clinics, seven pharmacies and many allied health professionals, including physiotherapists, speech therapists, social workers, psychologists, occupational therapists, and podiatrists.
+There is also a variety of visiting specialists including psychiatrists, obstetricians, ophthalmologists and cardiologists.

-There are several facilities providing care and support services to the broader community.
-Access Accommodation operates units in Emerald which provide community based, long-term living and supported accommodation arrangements for people with a disability.
+Access Accommodation operates units in Emerald which provide community-based, long-term living and supported accommodation arrangements for people with a disability.
 Semita House and Yumba Bimbi provide learning, lifestyle and respite services to people with disabilities living in Central Highlands and Western Queensland communities.

-Emerald has a residential aged care facility which provides respite, low and high care services, which enables family members to remain in their communities.
-Council has expanded to 92 the number of community housing properties available for youth and seniors in Emerald, Duaringa, Capella, the Sapphire Gemfields and Springsure.
+Emerald has a residential aged care facility that provides respite, low and high care services, enabling family members to remain in their communities.
+Council has 92 community housing properties available for youth and seniors in Emerald, Duaringa, Capella, the Sapphire Gemfields and Springsure.